Skip to main content

 Aims

-Film Theory for Practice I will offer an overview of major film theories and explore the relationship between theory and practice.
-By presenting the debates around cinema from its birth to the present day, this module will allow for a serious engagement with form and creativity that will develop the practice.
+Film Theory for Practice will offer an introduction of major film theories and explore the relationship between film theory and practice.
+By presenting the debates around cinema from its birth to the present day, this module will allow for an engagement with cinematic form and creativity that will develop students' practice.

 Film theory encompasses questions about film’s relationship to reality and the world, to style and technique, and to politics and ideology.
-This module will chart out the history of ideas concerning cinema as well as discuss historical context of various film movements and film manifestos from around the world.
+This module will chart out the history of ideas concerning cinema as well as discuss historical context of various film theories from around the world.
 Particular attention will be paid to filmmaker-theorists who triggered a new theoretical take or exemplified a theoretical stance.
-Addressing André Bazin’s foundational question “What is Cinema?”, this module will introduce students to such topics as formalism, realism, documentary film theory, Marxism, feminism, race, cultural identity, semiotics and structuralism, and non-Western approaches to film theory.
+Addressing André Bazin’s foundational question “What is Cinema?”, this module will introduce students to such topics as formalism, realism, documentary film theory, Marxism, feminism, race, cultural identity, semiotics, and non-Western approaches to film theory.

 Aims: